NATIONAL MAIL ORDER CATALOG DAY | AUGUST 18

 What was once one of the most popular ways of shopping is remembered each year on August 18th as it is National Mail Order Catalog Day.

-It’s interesting to note, according to the National Mail Order Association, Benjamin Franklin is believed to have been the very first cataloger in the United States.
-He formulated the basic mail order concept when he produced the first catalog, which sold scientific and academic books.
-Franklin also receives credit for offering the first mail order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present.”
+It’s interesting to note, according to the National Mail Order Association, Aaron Montgomery Ward wasn’t the first to conceive of mail order catalog.
+In the United States.
+Benjamin Franklin may have formulated the first basic mail order concept.
+He produced a catalog to sell scientific and academic books.
+Franklin also receives credit for offering the first mail-order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present.”

-Today, mail order catalogs have been replaced with internet websites and the term “mail order” has been replaced with the term “online shopping”.
+Today, mail order catalogs have been replaced with internet websites.
+Additionally, the term “mail-order” has been replaced with the term “online shopping.”